-Engage in intensive training on the topics of executive functions and memory that have applications in classrooms.
+Engage in intensive training on the topics of emotions, social learning, and brain development that have applications in classrooms.

 Join Us This Summer in Santa Barbara for a Hands-on Workshop